ComputerRL: Scaling End-to-End Online Reinforcement Learning for Computer Use Agents: Introduction

-In this work, we propose \computerrl, an end-to-end algorithmic framework designed to advance desktop-level planning, reasoning, and device operation, including a new API-GUI interaction paradigm, a scalable RL training infrastructure for computer environment, and a RL algorithm for extended effective training.
+In this work, we propose \computerrl, an end-to-end algorithmic framework designed to advance desktop-level planning, reasoning, and device operation.
+This framework includes a new API-GUI interaction paradigm, a scalable RL training infrastructure for computer environments, and an RL algorithm for extended effective training.
 First, we introduce \actionmethod, a large-scale, automatically constructed API ecosystem that enables the agent to transcend the inherent biases of human-oriented operational paradigms.
-It instead leverages a more machine-oriented approach for device interaction, which combines API calls and GUI actions and thereby significantly enhances both the versatility and overall performance of the agent.
+It instead leverages a more machine-oriented approach for device interaction, which combines API calls and GUI actions, thereby significantly enhancing both the versatility and overall performance of the agent.
 Second, we develop a distributed training infrastructure utilizing virtual machine clusters based on Docker and gRPC protocols for scalability, which is fully compatible with AgentBench~\citep{liu2023agentbench}.
 This infrastructure supports \textbf{thousands of parallel environments}, ensuring high scalability and consistent interactions across all environments.
-Additionally, we combine the training infrastructure with the AgentRL framework~\citep{zhang2025model} for efficient asynchronous training, substantially accelerating the training process.
-Finally, to counteract stagnation and convergence issues in extended RL training—specifically, entropy collapse and rising KL divergence—we propose \rlmethod, which alternates between RL and periodic SFT phases.
+Additionally, we integrate the training infrastructure with the AgentRL framework~\citep{zhang2025model} to facilitate efficient asynchronous training, thereby accelerating the training process.
+Finally, to counteract stagnation and convergence issues in RL training—specifically, entropy collapse and rising KL divergence—we propose \rlmethod, which alternates between RL and SFT phases periodically.
 This approach maintains exploratory capacity and ensures continuous performance gains (Figure~\ref{figs:trending-right}).

 As a result, by harnessing end-to-end RL and optimization in the desktop environment, \computerrl has achieved remarkable improvement in understanding and operating GUIs.
-Evaluation on the OSWorld benchmark~\citep{xie2024osworld} shows \computerrl's significant improvements (see Figure~\ref{figs:success_rate}) in computer use challenges, achieving a success rate of \textbf{48.1\%} (with 64\% performance gain from RL), outperforming other state-of-the-art models including OpenAI CUA o3 (42.9\%), UI-TARS-1.5 (42.5\%), and Anthropic Claude Sonnet 4 (30.7\%).
+Evaluation on the OSWorld benchmark~\citep{xie2024osworld} shows \computerrl's significant improvements (see Figure~\ref{figs:success_rate}) in computer use challenges, achieving a success rate of \textbf{48.9\%} (with 66\% performance gain from RL), outperforming other state-of-the-art models including OpenAI CUA o3 (42.9\%), UI-TARS-1.5 (42.5\%), and Anthropic Claude Sonnet 4 (30.7\%).